hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 For top-line focused companies, capturing new revenue is the principal focus.
 In this context, short-term efficiency gains are discounted, meaning the opportunity cost of diverting resources away from top-line growth becomes the dominant consideration in evaluating whether a gain is worth its investment.

 To further tip the scales, **efficiency gains are a deferrable, non-renewable resource**.
-That is, they are often achievable equally both now and in the future (deferrable) and exhaustible (non-renewable).
+That is, they are often achievable equally both now and in the future (deferrable) and are exhaustible (non-renewable).
 This makes them a perpetual target for deferral, doubly so when companies are in a growth (top-line focused) phase.

 ### Efficiency gains hinder top-line growth